mmazzarolo/react-native-modal-datetime-picker/README.md

   [[UIDatePicker appearance] setLocale:[[NSLocale alloc]initWithLocaleIdentifier:currentLanguage]];
 ```

+### How do I make it work with snapshot testing?
+See issue [#216](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues/216) for a possible workaround.

 ## Notes
 Remember to always set the `isVisible` prop to `false` in both the `onConfirm` and `onCancel` props (like in the example above).